webaverse/docs/docs/market/flux-guide.md

 ---
-id: grease-guide
+id: flux-guide
-title: How To Buy Grease
+title: How To Buy FLUX
 ---

-This guide will walk you step-by-step to buying GREASE on Uniswap.
+This guide will walk you step-by-step to buying FLUX on Uniswap.

 ### Prerequisites
 - Have a [MetaMask wallet](https://metamask.io/) or equivalent wallet
-- Have ETH to swap for Grease
+- Have ETH to swap for FLUX

-## 1. Go To The Grease Uniswap Page
+## 1. Go To The FLUX Uniswap Page
-Go to the [Grease Uniswap page](https://uniswap.exchange/swap?inputCurrency=0x617f2b3558604708288ab0454c4e7771ea7c712c), and click "I understand" and "Continue".
+Go to the [FLUX Uniswap page](https://uniswap.exchange/swap?inputCurrency=0x617f2b3558604708288ab0454c4e7771ea7c712c), and click "I understand" and "Continue".

 > ![Uniswap](/img/uniswap-1.png)

-## 2. Enter The Ammount of Grease You Want And Connect Wallet
+## 2. Enter The Ammount of FLUX You Want And Connect Wallet
-Here is where you enter the amount of Grease you want to purchase.
+Here is where you enter the amount of FLUX you want to purchase.
 Keep in mind you will need to have enough ETH to swap for it.

 > ![Uniswap](/img/uniswap-2.png)